nathan-hyan/wadsmoosh-freedoom/README.md

 The current To-do list is:

-    - Add the music for Freedoom Phase 1
+    [x] Add the music for Freedoom Phase 1
-    - Add the intermission screens for Phase 1 and 2 (Graphics and Texts)
+    [x] Add the music for Freedoom Phase 2
-    - Add the map credits into the MAPINFO lump (the map names that are in there are from DOOM 1's lump file)
-    - Try to fix any gameplay issue / missing texture.
+    [ ] Make it playable from start to finish without major hiccups [ ] Import skies and custom graphics for intermissions and cutscenes [ ] Add the intermission screens for Phase 1 and 2 (Graphics and Texts) [ ] Add the map credits into the MAPINFO lump (the map names that are in there are from DOOM 1's lump file) [ ] Try to fix any gameplay issue / missing texture.
 Haven't found any yet

 ## Absolute Beginner's Guide